 Today, we’re going to explore Adidas’s budget basketball line and see if $120 can buy you a quality performer that’s on par with 2020’s standards.
 I present to you my Adidas Pro Bounce 2019 review!

 My mission today is to uncover for you if the Pro Bounce 2019 belongs to that list of Adidas’s gems and very competitive deals as well.
-After about 2 months of testing and playing time in the shoe, here’s what we’ll evaluate:
+After about 3 months of testing and playing time in the shoe, here are my honest & detailed thoughts, beginning with the main specifications.

 Right before getting the shoe myself, I’ve seen reports that the shoe runs slightly long for most and it’s also not the best option for wide footers due to the narrow midfoot section as well as plastic overlays around the laces pressing on the foot pretty hard.

-Well, here I am, a very wide footer + my midfoot has a high arch and elevation, making narrow construction shoes (especially compact one-bootie upper ones) a no go for me.
+Well, here I am, a very wide footer + my midfoot has a tall bone, making narrow construction shoes (especially compact one-bootie upper ones) a no-go for me.

 Knowing that I’ve got a red flag for this one, I’ve gone up half a size just to make sure I go through the review phase as I should.
 In a nutshell, it’s still not a very pleasant experience.

-Perhaps you don’t have such problematic feet as I do, and with less of an elevation in the midfoot & your foot not being as wide in general, you should be relatively comfortable in these.
+But perhaps you don’t have such problematic feet as I do, and with less of an elevation in the midfoot bone & your foot not being as wide in general, you should feel relatively comfy in these.

 After the shoe got less rigid, the upper adjusted to my foot (didn’t take long since it’s just a structured textile) – I was still getting pissed off due to that plastic section getting into my foot all the time, and especially during movements with more range of motion.